Allahabad HC gives 15 days to Bahraich residents to respond to demolition notices

 What happened on October 13?

-The altercation that lead to Mishra’s killing was reportedly triggered after some Muslims objected to music being played during a Durga Puja procession.
+The altercation that led to Mishra’s killing was reportedly triggered after some Muslims objected to allegedly provocative songs being played during a Durga Puja procession.

 A video widely shared on social media purportedly showed Mishra removing a green flag from a building and replacing it with a saffron flag during the procession.
 The violence erupted after miscreants threw stones and fired gunshots.